shireeshshelke/pojo-connect-x/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-Thank you for your interest in contributing to the Pojo Mapper Eclipse Plugin!
-We appreciate your support in making this project even better.
+Thank you for your interest in contributing to PojoConnectX!
+Your support helps make this project even better.